RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 At the end one coarse step is finished, and we evolve to the next coarse time step.

-To compensate for the mismatch in height, momentum X and momentum Y in level :math:`\ell` and :math:`\ell + 1`.
-We synchronize between these levels.
+To compensate for the mismatch in height, momentum X and momentum Y in levels :math:`\ell` and :math:`\ell + 1`, we synchronise between these levels.
 "This is simply corrected by overwriting covered coarse cells to be the average of the overlying fine cells."[6]_

 Flowchart
 ^^^^^^^^^